This page may be LONG and with LOTS of INFORMATION ~ but, we have tried to cover here almost all of the regular questions.

 These are OPT-IN mailing lists and we do NOT share any email addresses.
 There is also a simple system for UNSUBSCRIBING from our mailing lists.

-These new lists have been in use from the start of 2017 ~ and are hosted through our proxy account (secure) for marketing … with MailChimp.
+Those lists have been in use from the start of 2017 ~ and are hosted through our proxy account (secure) for marketing … with MailChimp.
+We are about to issue an INVITATION to RESUBSCRIBE for the years 2019/2020.

-We have been using MailChimp since Octoner 2016 for our mailing of briefings, although replies do come directly to us as usual.
+We have been using MailChimp since October 2016 for our mailing of briefings, although replies do come directly to us as usual.

 We really DO want to only have interested parties on those lists, so each mailing has tracking codes within them so that MailChimp can give us current statistics at any point regarding opened or un-opened mails; and also of bounced mails.
 MailChimp do not monitor the opening or NOT pattern for addresses in the database register … and after a while mails that are not opened will lead to that email address being ‘Spring Cleaned’ out of the database without recourse to us.